nelsonaloysio/networkx-temporal/docs/source/index.rst

    TemporalDiGraph (t=4) with 12 nodes and 8 edges

-We can also specify the number of snapshots to create using the ``bins`` parameter:
+The number of snapshots to create may be specified with the ``bins`` parameter:

 .. code-block:: python